-There are quizzes this term that cover glossary terms and major concepts.
-The quizzes are accessed in the folders for each week they are scheduled in Blackboard.
+There are chapter quizzes for each chapter.
+The chapter quizzes are accessed in the chapter folders for each week in Blackboard.
 You have unlimited attempts for all quizzes if they are submitted by the scheduled deadline, and the attempt with the highest grade will be recorded.